npc203/npc-cogs/docs/source/customhelp.rst

 -  A **Good Practice** is to have the category names all **lowercased** and the category description as **Camelcase**.

--  All the reactions and arrow emojis can be **custom** and even **animated**, You can even put the emoji ID (if u don't have nitro).
+-  All the reactions and arrow emojis can be **custom** and even **animated**, you can even put the emoji ID (if you don't have nitro).

--  | Free to tell about new themes which you might want to see.
+-  | Feel free to suggest new themes which you might want to see.
 Let me know if you think any part of the theme can be made better.
-   | I'm available in the `cog support server <https://discord.gg/GET4DVk>`__.
+   | I'm available in the `Cog Support server <https://discord.gg/GET4DVk>`__.

--  If the owner of any bot feels that their theme needs to be removed from this cog.
-Please inform me, I'll remove it.
+-  If the owner of any bot feels that their theme needs to be removed from this cog, please inform me, I'll remove it.

 FAQ
 ----